kddubey/cappr/docs/source/statistical_performance.rst

 The `calibration
 <https://en.wikipedia.org/wiki/Probabilistic_classification#Probability_calibration>`_
 of CAPPr estimates has barely been studied.
-These estimates are slightly different than usual next-token probability estimates because:
+These estimates are slightly different than usual next-token log probability estimates because:

-- CAPPr hackily takes a mean over next-token probabilities
+- CAPPr hackily takes a mean over next-token log probabilities
 - CAPPr can incorporate a prior specific to your classification data.

 The `Banking 77 demo`_ contains two low-resolution but interesting calibration curves.